-Lymphatic involvement in LAM is a hallmark pathologic feature with LAM cell clusters in the lung showing marked enrichment for lymphatic vessels [38].
-VEGF-D is a probable driver of lymphatic vessel growth in LAM, as serum VEGF-D levels are increased in the majority of LAM patients, and serves as a diagnostic biomarker of LAM [39].
-In mice, NR2F2 has been shown to be required, with SOX18, for the polarized expression of PROX1 in a subset of endothelial cells within the cardinal vein at embryonic day 9.5, an event that leads to development of the lymphatic endothelium [40].
+Lymphatic involvement in LAM is a hallmark pathologic feature with LAM cell clusters in the lung showing marked enrichment for lymphatic vessels [52, 53].
+VEGF-D is a probable driver of lymphatic vessel growth in LAM, as serum VEGF-D levels are increased in the majority of LAM patients, and serves as a diagnostic biomarker of LAM [54].
+In mice, NR2F2 has been shown to be required, with SOX18, for the polarized expression of PROX1 in a subset of endothelial cells within the cardinal vein at embryonic day 9.5, an event that leads to development of the lymphatic endothelium [55].
 Hence there is also a potential connection between NR2F2, VEGF-D, lymphatic development, and LAM pathogenesis.

 There are potential limitations to our study.
 Although our cohort of samples was large for a rare disease like S-LAM, it was of only moderate size for GWAS.
-Second, to collect sufficient LAM subjects, we employed a worldwide recruitment strategy for S-LAM patients of European origin.
+In order to obtain sufficient patient samples, we employed a worldwide recruitment strategy for S-LAM patients of European origin.
 Although our controls were all from the USA, they were selected for European ancestry to minimize population stratification issues.
-In addition, we employed EIGENSTRAT to identify genetic outliers from both our S-LAM and control cohorts to further reduce genetic heterogeneity.
-Further functional analyses to confirm our hypothesis that NR2F2 is the gene affected by this SNP are limited due to the absense of a reliable LAM tumor cell line, the very low abundance of LAM cells in LAM lung specimens (often <5%), and lack of a LAM animal model.
+In addition, we employed EIGENSTRAT to remove genetic outliers from both S-LAM patients and controls.
+Finally we used a CLR design, matching each case with two controls to further minimize confounding due to genetic heterogeneity.
+Previous studies have shown that CLR is superior to unconditional logistic regression (LR) if variables used for matching are true confounding variables, and only a moderate number of controls are excluded through matching [56-62].
+We also found that CLR generated more significant results than LR (Supplemental Table 6).
+Functional analyses to confirm our hypothesis that NR2F2 is the gene affected by this SNP are limited due to the absense of a reliable LAM tumor cell line, the very low abundance of LAM cells in LAM lung specimens (often <5%), and lack of a LAM animal model.

 In conclusion, our GWAS has identified non-coding SNPs on chr15q26.2 whose alleles are associated with S-LAM, that are located in a TAD containing the orphan nuclear receptor NR2F2, suggesting a model in which these SNP alleles influence NR2F2 expression and thereby LAM pathogenesis.
 NR2F2 is relatively highly expressed in LAM and LAM-related tumors.
 NR2F2 has not previously been implicated in LAM, and these novel and unexpected findings will hopefully lead to better understanding of the pathogenesis of this often progressive and lethal lung disorder.